so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

 # What Amazon kinda-sorta looks like from the deepest levels

 I've spent the last 3 years up to my eyeballs in Amazon's and AWS's codebases.
-Polyglot, primarily Linux-based, everything built from scratch starting from C librariess up to CPAN up to maven up to crates.io, with many ecosystems present.
+Polyglot, primarily Linux-based, primarily developed on Macs (Linux for me), nearly everything in the codebase is built from scratch starting from C libraries, with many sub-ecosystems based on languages and disciplines present.

 There are also two major internal 1p code bases with their own ideas of package/dependency management.
 The older code base predates Maven Central and